CURE International Supports Global Surgery Initiatives

-He received a lot of replies to his question (you can read the full thread here), which is to be expected.
+He received a lot of replies to his question (you can read the entire thread here), which is to be expected.
 After all, there are often as many opinions as there are people, especially when topics as broad and multifaceted as global health are broached.

-In his address to at the WHA, Horton read off the top five replies to his question on Twitter, and among these was to “invest in safe surgery and anesthesia.”
+In his address at the WHA, Horton read off the top five replies to his question on Twitter, and among these was to “invest in safe surgery and anesthesia.”

 The fact that this point about surgery was among the top five responses is telling – the access to surgical treatment and the importance of safe surgery and anesthesia has become one of the more pressing issues in the debate around global health and universal health coverage (UHC).
-Although most of the focus (and funding) in global health has centered around the struggle against diseases such as malaria, tuberculosis and HIV/AIDS, in recent years this has begun to change.
-Surgery as an essential component of global health has started to gain traction in the public discourse, and has been supported by research.
+Although most of the focus (and funding) in global health has centered around the struggle against diseases such as malaria, tuberculosis, and HIV/AIDS, in recent years, this has begun to change.
+Surgery as an essential component of global health has started to gain traction in the public discourse and has been supported by research.
 Through important publications such as The Lancet Commission on Global Surgery, and the World Bank’s Disease Priority Control 3, Vol. 1, there is a growing recognition of the fact that surgery is not only a cost-effective way of contributing to the overall health and development of a country – it is also an essential element of basic healthcare.

 In an address to the global surgery community earlier this year, the Director General of the WHO, Dr. Tedros Adhanom Ghebreyesus, had this to say on the link between surgery and UHC,

 “No country can achieve Universal Health Coverage unless its people have access to safe, timely, and affordable surgical services.
 Nine of the 13 targets in SDG3 will never be achieved without improved surgical care.
 And yet, globally, 5 billion people and 90% of the world’s poor lack that access.
 It’s therefore vital that countries invest in surgery.”